-Where to find the best views for sail away from Port Canaveral
+Places with the best views to watch ships leave from Port Canaveral

 At this time, Port Canaveral is home to ships from Disney, Royal Caribbean, Carnival and seasonally, Norwegian Cruise Line.

 There’s also Jetty Park, a beautiful and unique beachfront campground.
-It features a general store, RV parking, walking paths and its Jetty Park pier that extends 1,200’ out over the ocean.
+It features a general store, RV parking, walking paths and its Jetty Park pier that extends 1,200-feet out over the ocean.

 Grills and Fishlips

 If you plan to visit on a Saturday or Sunday, the best time to arrive is around 3:30pm.
 Though the ships don’t begin their parade out to sea until approximately 4:30pm, to get an outdoor table next to the water, a 3:30pm arrival is important.
 An early arrival will increase your chances to snag a good outdoor (and maybe shaded) table.

 Similar to being on a cruise ship, you can always ask other if you can share their unfilled 6-seat table, especially at Grills.
 Since you can’t just homestead a table, I suggest that you enjoy a late lunch, early dinner or a couple of appetizers and drinks.